facebook tracking

 Why do soldiers blouse their boots?

-Soldiers blouse their boots for various reasons, ranging from looking smart while on parade to keeping out debris or bugs while outdoors.
-It’s also a great way of stopping your pants from catching on things while climbing or jumping.
+Soldiers blouse their boots for many reasons—from looking smart to keeping out debris or bugs.
+It’s also a great way to prevent pants from catching on things while climbing or jumping.
 Tripping over due to hooking a pant leg is something a soldier, especially one in training or combat, can’t afford.

 How low can I blouse my boots?

-For personal use, the height to which you blouse your boots is a personal preference.
-Some people will blouse a boot to the top, such as the military, but ultimately it’s up to you.
+The height to which you blouse your boots is usually a personal preference.
 For a military person, the standard specifications are that the boot should not be bloused below the third eyelet of the boot.

 What is a boot blouser?